 - 3.37 The form of negotiation proposed by the Workgroup requires there to be dispute resolution; particularly in the case of option (iii), where a value for the apportionment needs to be provided to the SO to allow them to set an appropriate charge. - 3.38 A form of negotiation using the other dispute procedure in the CUSC has been proposed.
-This is proposed for the following reasons: failure of users to agree to proportions to apportioning costs between them is an 'Other dispute' under the CUSC as it does not comply with the definition of charging dispute as defined as: - 7.2 ... any dispute or difference between CUSC Parties of whatever nature howsoever arising under, out of or in connection with:- - 7.2.1 whether Connection and/or Use of System Charges have been applied and/or calculated in accordance with the Charging Statements (including in all cases whether the dispute or difference does arise under, out of or in connection with such issues and therefore falls within this Paragraph 7.2.1) utilising the Authority's role under section 7 of the Act (a "Charging Dispute") shall be resolved in accordance with Paragraph 7.3; - 3.39 In particular, when a negotiation is required, there will not be a result of a methodology, the application of which can be contested. - 3.40 The reason for using the Authority as the point of referral rather than the Electricity Arbitration Association is consistent with an approach taken in 'Schedule 2 Exhibit 3A Offshore Construction Agreement'4 of the CUSC.
-In addition the workgroup felt that the Authority would be best placed to make such a decision.
-The Electricity Arbitration Association as defined in the CUSC references the following definition in the Glossary and Definitions of the Grid Code5 as:
+This is proposed for the following reasons: failure of users to agree to proportions to apportioning costs between them is an 'Other dispute' under the CUSC as it does not comply with the definition of charging dispute as defined as: - 7.2 ... any dispute or difference between CUSC Parties of whatever nature howsoever arising under, out of or in connection with:- - 7.2.1 whether Connection and/or Use of System Charges have been applied and/or calculated in accordance with the Charging Statements (including in all cases whether the dispute or difference does arise under, out of or in connection with such issues and therefore falls within this Paragraph 7.2.1) utilising the Authority's role under section 7 of the Act (a "Charging Dispute") shall be resolved in accordance with Paragraph 7.3; - 3.39 In particular, when a negotiation is required, there will not be a result of a methodology, the application of which can be contested. - 3.40 The reason for using the Authority as the point of referral rather than the Electricity Arbitration Association is consistent with an approach taken in 'Schedule 2 Exhibit 3A Offshore Construction Agreement' of the CUSC.
+In addition the workgroup felt that the Authority would be better placed to make such a decision compared to the Electricity Arbitration Association, as the Authority was independent of any party involved in an interlink.
+The Electricity Arbitration Association as defined in the CUSC references the following definition in the Glossary and Definitions of the Grid Code as: